 The Kiinde Squeeze is a bottle system that includes disposable pouches and reusable bottle and nipple that can connect directly to some pumps.
-This bottle seems like it will be a time saver and prevent some cleaning steps, but it actually requires more assembly, that is more complex, than other options, and the pouch holder and nipple (similar number of items as traditional bottles) will still need to be cleaned between feedings.
-We think the use of disposable pouches is bad for the environment and they have no real advantage in performance to justify the added cost and time.
-While we do like the idea of pumping right into the pouch for storage and attaching to bottle when needed, the low performance scores make this design one we do not recommend.
+This bottle seems like it will be a time saver and prevent some cleaning steps, but it actually requires more assembly, that is more complicated than other options, and the pouch holder and nipple (similar number of items as traditional bottles) will still need cleaning between feedings.
+We think the use of disposable liners is bad for the environment and they have no real advantage in performance to justify the added cost and time.
+While we do like the idea of pumping right into the pouch for storage and attaching to the bottle when needed, the low-performance scores make this design one we do not recommend.

 RELATED: Our complete review of baby bottles